APRO-com/ATTPs-sdk-java/README.md

-# APRO Ai Agent JAVA SDK
+# APRO ATTPs JAVA SDK

-This is the Java version of the APRO ATTPs Agent SDK.
+This is the Java version of the APRO ATTPs SDK.

 ## Requirements